The $\ell$-modular local theta correspondence in type II and partial permutations: Introduction

 Let us recall the main players of our story.
 We let $G_n$ be the $\Ff$-points of the general linear group and $\mt_{n,m}$ the space of $n\times m$-matrices with entries in $\Ff$, on which $G_n\times G_m$ acts by left- and right-translation.
 For an algebraically closed field $K$, we let $S_K(X)$ be the space of compactly supported and locally constant functions $f\colon X\ra K$.
 For irreducible, smooth $K$-representations $\pi$ of $G_n$ and $\pi'$ of $G_m$ one considers in the theta correspondence in type II the Hom-space

 Howe's duality conjecture, which was originally postulated in \cite{How79}, then asserts the following. \begin{theorem}[{\cite{Min08}}] Assume that $\mathrm{char}(K)=0$, $n\le m$, and let $\pi$ be an irreducible and smooth $K$-representation of $G_n$.
-Then there exists an, up to isomorphism unique, irreducible, smooth $K$-representation $\pi'$ of $G_m$ with $\ho(S_K(\mt_{n,m}),\pi\otimes\pi')\neq 0$.
+Then there exists a unique (up to isomorphism) irreducible, smooth $K$-representation $\pi'$ of $G_m$ with $\ho(S_K(\mt_{n,m}),\pi\otimes\pi')\neq 0$.
 In this case

 and if $n=m$, we have $\pi'\cong \pi^\lor$. \end{theorem} In particular, if $K=\CC$ and $n=m$, the morphism is constructed as follows.
 First, one constructs for generic $s\in \CC$ a morphism

 and then analytically continues $f_s$ to the whole complex plane.
 After accounting for a possible pole at $s=0$, one can evaluate $f_s$ at $s=0$ and the order of the pole is by definition the order of the pole of the Godement-Jacquet $L$-function at $s=\frac{1-n}{2}$.